Mission Statement

 Equipment

 The equipment at the Emory University-affiliated nuclear medicine facilities includes state-of-the-art imaging and computer systems.
 Each institution has several imaging systems including SPECT and SPECT/CT and specialized computer facilities.
 Emory has a PET Center, including three PET/CT scanners as well as PET/CT instruments at Emory University Hospital Midtown, Grady Memorial Hospital, and the Atlanta VA Medical Center.
-Emory has also is the only place in Georgia offering integrated imagin via a GE Signa PET/MR.
+Emory is the only place in Georgia offering integrated imaging via a GE Signa PET/MR.

 Additional research instruments include one high-resolution brain PET scanner, a microPET/CT preclinical scanner, a multispectral in-vivo fluorescence imaging system, and a cyclotron located at the Center for Systems Imaging at Wesley Woods.